ArmandGrillet/armandgrillet.github.io/blog/hugo/content/posts/kubernetes-helm-wordpress.md

 ---
-title: "Deploying WordPress on Kubernetes with monitoring and backups"
+title: "Deploy WordPress on Kubernetes with monitoring and backups"
 summary: "Using Helm with sane defaults, one chart at a time."
 date: 2020-11-28T08:20:46+02:00
 tags: ["kubernetes", "helm", "wordpress", "minikube", "minio", "velero"]